Kay Adams Corleone: The Godfather (1972)

-In 1945, the New York City Corleone family don, Vito Corleone, listens to requests during the wedding of his daughter Connie (Talia Shire) to Carlo Rizzi.
-At the reception, Vito's youngest son Michael, a Marine who has so far stayed out of the family business, introduces Kay to his family as his girlfriend.
-At the wedding, Kay and Michael sit at a table away from the family.
-In the novel, the other guests notice how Kay's manner is freer than what is expected from an unmarried woman in southern Italian traditionalist culture.
+In 1945, Don Vito Corleone listens to requests during the wedding of his daughter Connie (Talia Shire) to Carlo Rizzi.
+At the wedding Michael introduces Kay to his family as his girlfriend, and Kay and Michael sit at a table away from the family.
+In the novel, the other guests notice that Kay's manner is somewhat freer than what is expected from an unmarried woman in traditional southern Italian culture.

 Kay is initially unaware that the Corleones are a powerful Mafia family.
 When the famous singer Johnny Fontane (Al Martino) arrives at Connie's wedding reception, Kay, a fan, is surprised that Michael knows him, then frightened when he relates how his father "helped" his godson's early career by threatening to kill his manager unless he released Fontane from his contract.
 Michael assures Kay that this is his family, but not him.

 After a failed assassination attempt on his father, Michael murders the culprit, drug lord Virgil Sollozzo (Al Lettieri), and Captain Mark McCluskey (Sterling Hayden), a corrupt NYPD officer on Sollozzo's payroll.
 Michael flees to Sicily, where he falls in love with and marries a young local woman, Apollonia Vitelli (Simonetta Stefanelli).
 Kay has no knowledge of Michael's whereabouts or his marriage, and eventually returns to her hometown to work as a teacher.
 She asks the Corleone family's consigliere Tom Hagen (Robert Duvall) to deliver a letter to Michael, but Hagen refuses lest it be used in court proceedings as proof the family had "knowledge of his whereabouts".
 During this time, Kay develops a friendship with Michael's mother, Carmela (Morgana King).